 Norton Red Heat is a hardwood floor abrasive that is made with 100% SG ceramic grain.
 The benefits for the floor contractor are long life, rapid stock removal and what is known as “the cleanest scratch pattern in the industry.”
-Norton Red Heat is available in both belts and screens.
+Norton Red Heat is available in belts, rolls, bolt-on edger discs, hook and loop discs, and screens.

 Here are some benefits and details of the technology behind Norton Red Heat: